mattermost/docs/source/deploy/deployment-overview.rst

 The following Mattermost network diagram illustrates a private cloud deployment of Mattermost with optional configurations for scaling to performance from teams to large organizations.

 .. image:: ../images/network_diagram.png
-   :alt: Mattermost network diagram that illustrates a private cloud deployment of Mattermost
+   :alt: Mattermost network diagram shows how the components of a private cloud deployment could be deployed.
+Includes optional configurations for scaling for larger enterprise organizations.

 .. note::